achaltri29/Portfolio-Website/README.md

 # Achal Tripathi - Portfolio Website

-A modern, responsive portfolio website showcasing my skills, projects, and experience as a Computer Science student and Web Developer.
+A modern, responsive portfolio website showcasing my skills, projects, and experience as a CSE student and Web Developer.

 ## 📁 Project Structure